7 best Microsoft Delve alternatives to find people & info in 2026

 • It's excellent for creating and organizing detailed documentation.

-• It integrates tightly with other Atlassian tools like Jira.
+• It integrates tightly with other Atlassian tools like Jira and has a massive marketplace.

-• The permissions and version history are very robust.
+• The permissions and version history are incredibly robust and enterprise-grade.

 • What to keep in mind: